Tra22/Serilog-ASP.NET-Core/README.md

 # Using Log in ASP.NET Core

 ASP.NET Core Project for learning.
-Every one should be able to use this templae to build a ASP .NET Core web API with global exception handler.
+Every one should be able to use this templae to build a ASP .NET Core web API with SerialLog for logging.

 ### Key Functions